PaulinaCzarnota/Databases-2-Labs-2024-25/README.md

 This repository contains a collection of labs from the Databases 2 module in my third year of Computer Science at TU Dublin.

-Each lab focuses on essential topics in database design, advanced SQL techniques, query optimization, and data structuring using PostgreSQL.

 # Lab Summaries

+Labs 1 to 5 focus on essential topics in database design, advanced SQL techniques, query optimization, and data structuring using PostgreSQL on DBeaver.

 ### Lab 1: Relational Database Design
 Explored core concepts in database modeling, including entity-relationship (ER) diagrams, relational modeling, and the physical implementation of these models in PostgreSQL.